 Having a wide range of subgroups ensures that healthy and sustainable food is on everyone’s agenda at all levels.

-In January 2025 Medway Food Strategy was endorsed by Cabinet and an Action Plan estblish to work towards through 2025/2026.
+In January 2025, the Medway Food Strategy was endorsed by Cabinet and an Action Plan established to work towards through 2025/2026.

 All of our subgroups are actively promoting many great projects.

-Chiefly, subgroup 1 This subgroup is tackling food poverty in Medway through innovative solutions.
-We’ve secured Household Support Fund funding to launch a Community Supermarket early in 2026, providing healthy, affordable, and sustainablefood.
-The supermarket will also offer wraparound services to help residents build self-sufficiency and financial resilience.
+Subgroup 1 is tackling food poverty in Medway through innovative solutions.
+We’ve secured Household Support Fund funding to launch a Community Supermarket early in 2026, providing healthy, affordable, and sustainable food.
+The supermarket will bridge the gap between traditional supermarkets and foodbanks.
+It will also offer wraparound services to help residents build self-sufficiency and financial resilience.

-Subgroup 2 has successfully published culturally diverse Eatwell guides. and is currently working to educate community members on healthy eating and improving cooking skills by providing cookery courses for all ages.
+Subgroup 2 has successfully published culturally diverse Eatwell guides and is working to educate community members on healthy eating and improving cooking skills by providing cookery courses for all ages.
 Find out more about our family cookery classes here.
 The group has also been working to map growing projects and are exploring funding opportunities to support these.
+Across the subgroups, members have been working on promoting the water Refill scheme with local businesses with support from City to Sea.
+Moving forward, Public Health have linked up with the wider Envrionmental Engagement and Waste team to create campaigns linked to reducing food waste.

-Subgroup 4 is currently working to encourage uptake of more food related businesses to join the Medway Food Partnership and increase healthy vending and water refill across all Medway Businesses.
-As part of this subgroup, we have also recently commissioned research in to whole school food work to establish the best solution to support Medway Schools.
+Subgroup 3 is currently working to encourage uptake of more food related businesses to join the Medway Food Partnership and increase healthy vending and water refill across all Medway Businesses.
+As part of this subgroup, we have also recently commissioned research in to whole school food work to establish the best solution to support Medway schools.
+This year, we also hope to embed a Food Policy for all Medway contracts.